Assassination of William McKinley: Apparent recovery; eventual death

+The Milburn residence, 1168 Delaware Avenue, where McKinley died.
+The house was later torn down; on the site today is Canisius High School.

 McKinley had been given nutritive enemas; on September 11, he took some broth by mouth.
 When it seemed to do him good, the following morning they allowed him toast, coffee, and chicken broth.
 His subsequent pain was diagnosed as indigestion; he was given purgatives and most doctors left after their evening consultation.
 In the early morning of September 13, McKinley suffered a collapse.
-Urgent word to return to Buffalo was sent to Vice President Roosevelt, 12 mi from the nearest telegraph or telephone in the Adirondack wilderness; a park ranger was sent to find him.
+Urgent word was sent to Vice President Roosevelt to return to Buffalo; as the vice-president was 12 mi from the nearest telegraph or telephone in the Adirondack wilderness, a park ranger was sent to find him.

 Specialists were summoned; although at first some doctors hoped that McKinley might survive with a weakened heart, by afternoon they knew the case was hopeless.
 As yet unknown to the doctors, gangrene was growing on the walls of his stomach and toxins were passing into his blood.
 McKinley drifted in and out of consciousness all day; when awake he was the model patient.
 By evening, McKinley too knew he was dying, "It is useless, gentlemen.
 I think we ought to have prayer."
 His friends and family were admitted, and the first lady sobbed over him, "I want to go, too.
 I want to go, too."
 Her husband replied, "We are all going, we are all going.
 God's will be done, not ours" and with final strength put an arm around her.
 He may also have sung part of his favorite hymn, "Nearer, My God, to Thee", although other accounts have her singing it softly to him.
 Ida McKinley was led away, her place briefly taken by Senator Hanna.
 Morgan recounts their final encounter, "Sometime that terrible evening, Mark Hanna had approached the bedside, tears standing in his eyes, his hands and head shaking in disbelief that thirty years of friendship could end thus."
 When a tentative, formal greeting gained no coherent response, Hanna "cried out over the years of friendship, 'William, William, don't you know me?'"

 At 2:15 a.m. on Saturday, September 14, 1901, President McKinley died.
 At the time of McKinley's death, Roosevelt was on his return journey to Buffalo, racing over the mountain roads by carriage to the nearest railroad station, where a special train was waiting.
-When he reached that station at dawn, he learned of McKinley's death.
-President Roosevelt took the oath of office at about 3:00 p.m. that afternoon at the Ansley Wilcox House in Buffalo.
-The oath was administered by U.S. district judge John R. Hazel.
+When he reached the station at dawn, he learned of McKinley's death.